• Skip to main content

 Movement Challenge

-September 27, 2017 by Lisa
+September 27, 2017 by Jess Powell

 Our bodies are meant to move!
 Walk, run, jump, kneel, stretch, reach, twist, squat, hang – the more we do these activities, the more aligned and healthier our bodies.
 You’ve probably heard the “sitting is the new smoking” catch phrase?
 I want to challenge you to go a step further than just standing up to understand what exactly our bodies need.
 When we fill our days with the activities listed above, amazing things happen.
 The movements keep the muscles in our hips elongated; encourage a mobile straight spine, our shoulders fall more easily back into place supporting a strong neck and balanced head.